Red Hot Chili Peppers

-The Red Hot Chili Peppers are an American rock band formed in Los Angeles in 1982, consisting of Anthony Kiedis (vocals), Flea (bass), John Frusciante (guitar), and Chad Smith (drums).
-Their music incorporates elements of alternative rock, funk, punk rock, hard rock, hip hop, and psychedelic rock, and have influenced genres including funk metal, rap metal, rap rock, and nu metal.
+The Red Hot Chili Peppers are an American rock band formed in Los Angeles in 1982, consisting of Flea (bass), Anthony Kiedis (vocals), Chad Smith (drums), and John Frusciante (guitar).
+Their music incorporates elements of alternative rock, funk, punk rock, hard rock, hip-hop, and psychedelic rock, and has influenced genres including funk metal, rap metal, rap rock, and nu metal.
 With over 120 million records sold worldwide, the Red Hot Chili Peppers are one of the top-selling bands of all time.
 They hold the records for most number-one singles on the American Alternative Songs charts (15), most cumulative weeks at number one (91), and most top-ten songs on the Billboard Alternative Songs chart (28).
 They have won three Grammy Awards, were inducted into the Rock and Roll Hall of Fame in 2012, and in 2022 received a star on the Hollywood Walk of Fame.

-The Red Hot Chili Peppers were formed in Los Angeles by Kiedis, Flea, the guitarist Hillel Slovak, and the drummer Jack Irons.
-Due to commitments to other bands, Slovak and Irons did not play on their 1984 self-titled debut album, which instead featured the guitarist Jack Sherman and the drummer Cliff Martinez.
+The Red Hot Chili Peppers were formed in Los Angeles by Kiedis, Flea, guitarist Hillel Slovak, and drummer Jack Irons.
+Due to commitments to other bands, Slovak and Irons did not play on their 1984 self-titled debut album, which instead featured guitarist Jack Sherman and drummer Cliff Martinez.
 Slovak rejoined for their second album, Freaky Styley (1985), and Irons for their third, The Uplift Mofo Party Plan (1987).
 Irons left after Slovak died of a drug overdose in June 1988.

 With Frusciante and Smith, the Red Hot Chili Peppers recorded Mother's Milk (1989) and their first major commercial success, Blood Sugar Sex Magik (1991).
 Frusciante was uncomfortable with their newfound popularity and left abruptly on tour in 1992.
-After a series of temporary guitarists, he was replaced by Dave Navarro.
+After a series of temporary guitarists, he was replaced by Jane's Addiction guitarist Dave Navarro.
 Their next album, One Hot Minute (1995), failed to match the success of Blood Sugar Sex Magik.
 Frusciante and Kiedis struggled with drug addiction throughout the 1990s.

 In 1998, Navarro departed and Frusciante rejoined the band.
 Their seventh album, Californication (1999), became their biggest commercial success, with 16 million copies sold worldwide.
 By the Way (2002) and Stadium Arcadium (2006) were also successful; Stadium Arcadium was their first album to reach number one on the Billboard 200 chart.
 Frusciante left again in 2009 to focus on his solo career; he was replaced by Josh Klinghoffer, who appeared on I'm with You (2011) and The Getaway (2016), before Frusciante rejoined in 2019.
 The Chili Peppers released their 12th and 13th albums, Unlimited Love and Return of the Dream Canteen, in 2022.